 - 1. GDP Growth GDP growth is used to assess the relative health of the economy.
 Forward looking information is incorporated by using the projected GDP growth rate for the current year as a base. - 2.
 Consumer price index (CPI) CPI is used due to its influence on monetary policy and on interest rates.
 Interest rate has an impact on borrowers' likelihood of default.
 Forward looking information is incorporated by using the expected change in inflation rates for the next three quarters.

 Investment securities

-The Bank's investments comprise investments in Government of Ghana treasury bills and bonds and the Government of Nigeria treasury bills.
+The Bank's investments comprise investments in Government of Ghana bonds and Cocoa Board bonds.

 Impact of Ghana's Domestic Debt Exchange Programme (DDEP) on investment securities